 Best Game Dev Companies to Work For?

 Instead of a list for you, we’re going to give you a different way of thinking about this question.
-The best companies for us to work for are going to be different than the best companies for you to work for.
+The best game production companies for us to work for are going to be different than the best companies for you to work for.

 Try answering these questions, instead:

 - Where do you live now, and where do you want to work? (there are game dev companies all over the world: USA, Canada, India, Denmark, France, etc.

 - Do you want to work at a big company?
 (A number of them are in California)

 - Do you want to work for an indie company?
 (These are everywhere, and they’re great opportunities for industry experience)